 WATER is limited.
 This is a dry area of a dry continent.
 There is limited rain tank water and dam water.
 Do not run taps.
 Showers 3 minutes.
 No bath without permission.
 Limit clothes washing to necessities.
 Use a basin in the sink to wash dishes.

 Bring your own toiletries that are organic products and do not use other peoples.
 Keep them in your room or the guest shelf in the bathroom only if there is room.
 Minimise your use of toilet paper by using the jug in the bathroom to wash yourself Indian style with water.
 Minimise paper use by using the jug to wash yourself in the toilets, then wipe off with a small amount of paper.
-Half flush toilet or use garden for urinating on a fruit tree (they need it) or use the compost toilet.
+Half flush toilet or use garden for urinating on a fruit tree (they need it) or use the compost toilet by the shed veggie garden.
 Check if pooh has flushed down the toilets and use bucket if necessary in laundry to flush extra water.
 Wipe the toilet area clean after use with the sponges, mop there or in the laundry.
 Leave the bathrooms clean before you go.

 o) Outside contact

 Students must remain on the meditation site for the entire retreat.
 You are not allowed to leave the retreat at your own discretion.
 This is to ensure your own safety and well being in the event of emergency.
 You may leave only with the specific consent of the teacher or it is part of a retreat activity.
 No outside contact is allowed before the end of the retreat, including internet, letters, phone calls and contact with visitors.
 In the event of an emergency, a friend or relative may contact the management.